Skip to content

 Examples

-This example shows how to have an agent node early in the workflow which gives every task a priority before sending it on to the annotation stage.
+This example demonstrates how to set up an agent node early in a Workflow to automatically assign a priority to each task before advancing it to the annotation stage.

-Create a new file called agent.py with the following content:
+Start by creating a new file named agent.py and include the following code:

 agent.py